Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The tenth file is the automation of the command chmod 753 filename The eleventh file is the automation of the command chomd --reference=filename filename The twelveth file is the automation of the command chmod -R a+x .
+The thirteenth file is the automation of the command mkdir -m751